bushidocodes/bushidocodes/README.md

 ### I'm currently working on...:
 - SLEdge: a WebAssembly-based serverless runtime for resource constrained edge devices
 - aWsm: an LLVM frontend for WebAssembly
+- exercism-wasm: Learn the WebAssembly spec by solving Code Katas by hand in the WebAssembly Text format.

 ### You can find my...:
 - long-form blog posts at [bushido.codes](https://www.bushido.codes/).